StackVista/stackstate-docs/use/checks-and-monitors/add-a-monitor.md

 * Details of the monitors provided by StackPacks can be found in [their respective documentation](../../stackpacks/integrations/README.md).
 * You can also [create a custom monitor](../../develop/developer-guides/monitors/how-to-create-monitors.md) from scratch using the StackState CLI.

 It might be beneficial to modify an existing Monitor definition to change its parameters, run interval or to disable it.
-All of these actions are done by utilizing the StackState CLI and are describe in greater detail in the following sections.
+All of these actions are done by utilizing the StackState CLI and are described in greater detail in the following sections.

 ### Change Monitor parameters or run interval